annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 ### Starting the Application
 There are multiple ways of starting the application.
 #### With RUN.cmd Script
-1. If you have Windows, you can double-click the provided RUN.cmd file to open the application.
+1. If you have Windows, and your security settings permit it, you can double-click the provided RUN.cmd file to open the application.

 #### With Command Line
 1. Open the command line interface.